-The Capital Reserve is used to account for the maintenance and upkeep of the jointly owned City and RM's capital assets, of which the PRRA manages and to present the flow of funds related to the maintenance and upkeep of those capital assets and unexpended capital resources.
-A portion of revenue from the PRRA's operations are transferred into the Capital Reserve with the approval of the Board of Directors (2013 - \$206,447, 2012 - \$49,072).
-Only those expenses that exceed \$1,500 and were not planned for in the annual budget are eligible for payment from the Capital Reserve (2013 - \$216,499, 2012 - \$78,721).
-During the prior period, cash reserved for use in the Capital Reserve was segregated, interest earned on these funds is allocated to the Capital Reserve (2013 - \$697, 2012 - \$1,220).
+The Capital Reserve is used to account for the maintenance and upkeep of the jointly owned City and RM's capital assets, that the PRRA manages, and to present the flow of funds related to the maintenance and upkeep of those capital assets and unexpended capital resources.
 The Capital Reserve is an accumulating reserve and any amounts not expended in the current year are carried forward to the next year.